That-Dev-Girl-Sites/jhalabi.com/_posts/2018-05-16-wait-weight.md

   - pregnancy
 tags:
   - third trimester
+excerpt: One of my biggest worries about getting pregnant was the inherent weight gain that comes with it.
 ---

 One of my biggest worries about getting pregnant was the inherent weight gain that comes with it.
 Yes, I know that sounds really superficial.
 Yes, I know that I am growing a _second human_ inside of my body and, of course, she adds to my overall weight.